triton-inference-server/model_analyzer/docs/config.md

 # Model Analyzer Config

-In addition to the CLI flags, you can config the Model Analyzer using a [YAML](https://yaml.org/) file too.
-The scheme for this configuration file is described below.
+The Model Analyzer can be configured with a [YAML](https://yaml.org/) file.
+The scheme for the configuration file is described below.
 Brackets indicate that a parameter is optional.
 For non-list and non-object parameters the value is set to the specified default.

-All the flags supported in the CLI, are supported in the configuration file too.
-But some configurations are only supported through the config file.
+Every flag supported by the CLI is supported in the configuration file.
+But some configurations are only supported using the config file.

 The placeholders below are used throughout the configuration: